andreipopi/overleaf_github/README.md

 ## Starting point

-- create a new empty repo on your github
+- an empty repo on your GitHub
-- create a new project in overleaf (in my example i just had a main.tex and a library.bib)
+- a project in Overleaf (in my example i just had a main.tex and a library.bib)
 -